brianjaustin/brianjaustin.github.io/content/blog/2025/02/08/ao3-paperclip.md

 AO3 also resizes icons for display, which ActiveStorage [handles this using libvips](https://guides.rubyonrails.org/active_storage_overview.html#requirements).
-Supporting this required installing libvips everywhere we run the code – test pipelines, Dockerfile, and staging/production servers.
-That package is available from Debian’s default apt repositories though, so not much extra effort.
+Supporting this required installing libvips everywhere we run the code -- test pipelines, Dockerfile, and staging/production servers.
+That package is available from Debian's default apt repositories though, so not much extra effort.

 ### A caching side-note